isaacslaboratory/Raspberry-Pi-Pico-W/C-Programming/Setup-Development-Tools-Windows/readme.md

 # Raspburry Pi Pico W: Setup of C/C++ Development Tools on Windows

-## 1. Install Windows Subsystem for Linux (WSL)
+## 1. Installing Windows Subsystem for Linux (WSL)

+Open PowerShell or Windows Command Prompt in administrator mode, enter the following command, then restart your machine.

 ```
 wsl --install
 ```

-set username as admin and password
+The installation of WSL continues after the system restart.
+Once done, set username and password.

 start Windows Termimal

-## 2. Get the compilers etc
+## 2. Downloading and Installing all the developement tools

 ```
 sudo apt update